Oc18a/Nathanael-Ochoa-Project-Portfolio/README.md

 ## Education

 - M.S., Data Science | Bellevue University (Aug 2023 - Mar 2025)
+- Certificate of Training in Database Querying with SQL | OpenClassrooms (Apr 2023)
 - B.S., Computer Science with a minor in Mathematics | California State University of Northridge (Aug 2020 - May 2022)

 ## Work Experience